gangerang/arcgis-service-explorer/readme.md

    - **resources:** Stores metadata for each resource (folders, services, layers, and tables).
    - **fields:** Stores detailed field information for layers and tables.

-## Troubleshooting

-- **Duplicate Folder Paths:**
-  If you see duplicate folder names (e.g., `/BV/BV/`), check the logic used to remove duplicate prefixes from service names.
-The script attempts to adjust service names by stripping duplicate folder names before constructing URLs.

-- **Missing Field Data:**
-  Ensure that full metadata is being fetched for layers and tables.
-The script makes an extra request to each layer/table URL to retrieve details, including the `"fields"` key.

-- **Sub-Layers:**
-  The script processes each layer listed in the service metadata.
-In cases where a layer is a group layer (with a non-negative `"subLayerIds"` array), both the group layer and its individual sub-layers are fetched and stored.
-Hierarchical relationships can be inferred from the `"parentLayerId"` value in the metadata.

 ## Contributing

 Contributions are welcome!
 If you have suggestions, bug reports, or improvements, please open an issue or submit a pull request.